Agentic Vibe Marketing Is Already Here

 Imagine giving marketers 100 agentic hands and letting them work on what actually matters.

-The next breakout startups will be lean, smart, and augmented by AI.
-They will be the ones with the leanest, smartest, most agent-augmented growth systems.
-Set up by operators who know how to blend creativity, code, and AI into one repeatable flywheel.
+The next breakout startups will be the ones with the leanest, most agent-augmented growth systems.
+Set up by operators who know how to blend creativity, systems thinking, code, and AI into one repeatable flywheel.

 But they’ll also need marketing leaders who can survive startup chaos and think like operators.
 I’ve written about that in How to Succeed as a Startup CMO (Without Burning Out in 6 Months), which covers the mindset shifts required to survive.